DamianZaremba/toolforge-lima-kilo/lima-vm/README.md

       limactl create lima-kilo.yaml
    ```

-3. Run the `install.sh` script, you can pass any extra parameters to it and will be passed to ansible:
+3. Run the `install.sh` script, you can pass any extra parameters to it and they will be passed to ansible:

    ```bash
    ./install.sh # this will run ansible-playbook, any extra parameters will be passed to run_ansible.sh, see below for options